psaikido/hugle.uk/pages/prose/Thesium/index.md

 the vacuum that followed, rampant profiteering had dominated.
 Wearing the mask of Truth, it used science to facilitate its rush over the edge of the cliff.
 It had killed everyone but this son and his helpers.
-He had fled to shelter with Luna and awaited any fruit that may return.
+He had fled to shelter with Luna and awaited any fruit that may return as he cast his hopeful seeds into the void.
 Because he was Gaia's son and because his task would take many ages to fulfill, if ever, he had named himself 'Kronos'.

 Forever orbitting its dead mother, the moon kept Kronos safe.
 This is where he made his plans.